 Flights from the US and Canada

-Several airlines, including American Airlines (waa.com), United (wunited.com) and Aerolíneas Argentinas (waerolineas.com.ar), offer daily nonstop flights from the US to Buenos Aires.
+Several airlines, including American Airlines, United and Aerolíneas Argentinas, offer daily nonstop flights from the US to Buenos Aires.
 Flying times to Buenos Aires are around eleven hours from New York and Chicago, and nine from Miami.

 Flights from Australia, New Zealand and South Africa

-The best flight deals to Argentina from Australia and New Zealand are offered by Aerolíneas Argentinas (waerolineas.com) and LAN (wlan.com) in conjunction with Qantas (wqantas.com.au) and Air New Zealand (wairnz.co.nz), either direct to Buenos Aires or via a stopover in Santiago.
+The best flight deal to Argentina from Australia and New Zealand is offered by Air New Zealand.
+Aerolíneas Argentina flies direct to Auckland, while LATAM, in conjunction with Qantas, has a stopover in Santiago and Auckland.
 In Australia, flights to Argentina leave from Sydney, plus a couple a week that depart from Brisbane and Melbourne.
-There are no direct flights from New Zealand, so you will need to go either via Sydney or with LAN via Santiago.
+There are no direct flights from New Zealand, so you will need to go either via Sydney or with LATAM via Santiago.
 Flights from South Africa to Argentina leave from Cape Town and Johannesburg and usually go via São Paulo, taking sixteen or seventeen hours.
-South African Airways (wflysaa.com) has direct flights from Johannesburg.
+South African Airways has direct flights from Johannesburg.